mosaic-3d

 What is 3D scanning?

-The concept of 3D scanning is probably relatively easy to understand as we humans see, perceive and interact in a world which is 3D.
-3D scanning can be defined as the process by which an object or a scene is analyzed and data is collected regarding the shape and appearance (such as the color or texture).
+The concept of 3D scanning is relatively easy as we perceive and interact in a 3D world.
+3D scanning is the process of analyzing scenes and objects with data regarding the shape and appearance.

 DON’T MISS OUT!
 Check out the incredible 3D scan of Prague’s beautiful Old Town Square towards the bottom of this article.